Michigan Early Childhood Budget Tracker (FY27)

 Maintains $25 million to continue start up and expansion grants to open 1,000 additional classrooms.

-Maintains funding for universal free breakfast and lunch for PreK-12 students in school-based settings, and proposes making free school meals permanent in state law.
+Maintains $200 million in funding for universal free breakfast and lunch for PreK-12 students in school-based settings, and proposes making free school meals permanent in state law.

 Early Identification & Intervention (Early On)